DarkPayCoin/darkpay-core/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Particl development happens on [#particl-dev:matrix.org](https://riot.im/app/#/room/#particl-dev:matrix.org), in the Particl Open Development channel on Riot.
+Most communication about Darkpay development happens on [#darkpay-dev:matrix.org](https://riot.im/app/#/room/#darkpay-dev:matrix.org), in the Darkpay Open Development channel on Riot.
 The easiest way to participate on Riot is with the web client, [riot.im](https://riot.im/app/).
 Desktop downloads also available.

 Discussion about code base improvements happens in GitHub issues and on pull